Table of Contents (collapsible)

 Seed Testing

-There is no Association of Official Seed Analysts (AOSA) rule for testing germination or protocol for examining viability of Douglas’ dustymaiden seed (AOSA 2016).
+There is no Association of Official Seed Analysts (AOSA) rule for testing germination or protocol for examining viability of Douglas’ dustymaiden seed (AOSA 2010,2023).
 Purity is evaluated using standard AOSA procedures.

 Quick estimates of seed fill can be made using the ‘pop test’ described by Tilley et al. (2011), which uses a hot plate to heat seeds until the moisture contained in the seed is converted to gas and breaks the seed coat, producing a pop.
-However, germination/viability tests and moisture content evaluations were not done on seeds that popped.

 Germination Biology